 Scholarships at CSA are given on a semester basis and are based upon financial need and artistic aptitude.
-To qualify, students must complete the application process.
+To qualify, students must complete the application process one week prior to the registration deadline for classes.
+If a student drops mid semester, class, or production, the scholarship must be repaid in full.

 The following scholarships are provided by individuals who support CSA and believe in the impact that arts training has on young people.